Alfresco/docs-alfresco/insight-engine/1.4/support/index.md

 | Alfresco Content Services 6.0.0 | | |
 | Alfresco Content Services 6.0.1 | | |

 > **Note:** Search and Insight Engine 1.4 is compatible with Java 11 as long as you run Zeppelin in a Java 8 runtime.
 You can do this either in a VM or separate Java 8 based server.
-Java 11.0.9 is not compatible due to a bug in Jetty, Java 11.0.8 and Java 11.0.10 are both fine.
+Java 11.0.9.1 and other four part Java versions are not currently compatible due to a bug in Jetty.